finopsfoundation/framework/_resources/project--forecasting-comprehensive-guide.md

 - Budget overruns are surfaced to workload owners who decide how to remediate.
 Optimizations are often chosen to bring spending on track.

 Additional insights include:
-- Stakeholder buy-in is critical for success e.g. Finance, engineering leadership, and engineers
+- Stakeholder buy-in is critical for success e.g. Finance, engineering leadership, and engineers.
-- Estimation and changes in estimates of new workloads and new technologies being used in the cloud e.g., security or network enhancement features as well as usage optimization efforts is challenging
+- Estimation and changes in estimates of new workloads and new technologies being used in the cloud e.g., security or network enhancement features as well as usage optimization efforts are challenging.

 <div class="flow-root bg-green-500 rounded-lg px-6 border-solid border-gray-100 border">
 <p class="text-base text-white"><em>An Insurance company “During contract renewals, we work closely with workload owners & department leaders to get a holistic view of spend trends for the next 3-5 years.
-We have not been fairly accurate at enterprise level (only 10% variance), but we see large variance at department level.”</em></p></div>
+We have been fairly accurate at enterprise level (only 10% variance), but we see large variance at department level.”</em></p></div>

 Build on your data sets by determining granularity, frequency, and forecasting period to grow your forecast efforts.